-Laurel Hill Development.
+16. Laurel Hill Development.
 (Mt Vernon District) This is a continuing project to address property management, planning and development in the Laurel Hill area.
-Funding will be provided for the following projects associated with the development of Laurel Hill to address the needs in this area: planning; security, structural maintenance and utilities at existing buildings; area road network study; weatherization and stabilization of the Occoquan Workhouse; asbestos removal from the former Reformatory and Penitentiary; preparation of buildings for adaptive reuse; study of the Laurel Hill House; and stormwater management improvements.
-Park projects in the Laurel Hill area will include: working with several interested user groups to plan and develop an equestrian center, a Cold War Museum and a Sportsplex.
-FCPA will also conduct public outreach; provide standard park amenities; conduct market and traffic studies for the proposed Sportsplex; make trail and bridge improvements; demolish unserviceable buildings; develop graphic design and landscape guidelines; and maintain athletic fields.
+Funding is provided on an annual basis to support security, maintenance services, grounds maintenance and support staff.
+In the past funding has provided for: planning; structural maintenance and utilities at existing buildings; an area road network study; weatherization and stabilization of the Occoquan Workhouse; asbestos removal from the former Reformatory and Penitentiary; preparation of buildings for adaptive reuse; a study of the Laurel Hill House; and stormwater management improvements.
+Park projects in the Laurel Hill area also include: working with several interested user groups to plan and develop an equestrian center, a Cold War Museum and a Sportsplex.
+FCPA also continues to conduct public outreach; provide standard park amenities; conduct market and traffic studies for the proposed Sportsplex; make trail and bridge improvements; demolish unserviceable buildings; develop graphic design and landscape guidelines; and maintain athletic fields.